howard-yen/bmp-decode/README.md

 # bmp-reverse
-bmp-reverse is a simple java file that turns takes in a BMP file and outputs the image in its negative image.
+bmp-reverse is a simple java program that turns takes in a BMP file and outputs the image in its negative image.

 ## Usage
 To use bmp-reverse, run the following in command line: